 You’re a fool if you leave the house without an umbrella and a light jacket in your backpack, no matter what the season.

-Melbourne’s trams seem like such a novelty when you first move there.
+The trams seem like such a novelty when you first move to Melbourne.
 What a lovely and efficient way to move around the city!
 Why doesn’t every place in Australia have trams?
 Look at Melbourne, leading the way in public transport!

 And if you end up conceding defeat and buying a car, you’ll spend half your time trapped in the traffic that banks up behind the trams, unable to overtake them.
 Enjoy your life.